APPLICATION

 • A rotating screw or twin-screw system

 The choice of the tumbling motion drives the selection of the system.
-The sifting and recycling operations must also be considered carefully, as they are challenging to achieve without losses and pollution.
+The sifting and recycling operations must also be considered carefully, as they are only possible to achieve losses and pollution.

 PROCESS